aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 Required:

-- `database` (String) The database that the grant refers to.
+- `database` (String) The database to grant access to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 Optional:

-- `column` (String) The column that the grant refers to.
+- `column` (String) The column to grant access to.
 Changing this property forces recreation of the resource.
-- `privilege` (String) The privilege to grant, i.e. 'INSERT', 'SELECT', etc. Changing this property forces recreation of the resource.
+- `privilege` (String) The privileges to grant.
+For example: 'INSERT', 'SELECT', `CREATE`.
+A complete list is available in the [ClickHouse documentation](https://clickhouse.com/docs/en/sql-reference/statements/grant).
+Changing this property forces recreation of the resource.
-- `table` (String) The table that the grant refers to.
+- `table` (String) The table to grant access to.
 Changing this property forces recreation of the resource.
-- `with_grant` (Boolean) If true then the grantee gets the ability to grant the privileges he received too.
+- `with_grant` (Boolean) Allow grantees to grant their privileges to other grantees.
 Changing this property forces recreation of the resource.

 <a id="nestedblock--role_grant"></a>